 Alternatively, if you are feeling inspired, you can make your own floor cleaning products for your zero waste kitchen.
 Most DIY cleaning hacks will use soap and insist on adding vinegar to the recipe because vinegar is viewed as a suitable ingredient to all-purpose cleaners.
 However, if you not like the smell of vinegar, you do not need to add it.
 Any antibacterial soap will do fine.
 Instead of vinegar, use a few drops of an essential oil to perk up the scent of the freshly cleaned floor.
 Most essential oils contain antibacterial properties; therefore, you will be adding an extra layer of antibacterial to the floor.

-If all of this seems to onerous, then last case scenario pick up an eco friendly floor cleaning product that is made from natural ingredients, chemical free and comes in a refillable or recyclable bottle.
+If all of this seems to onerous, then last case scenario pick up an eco friendly starter cleaning kit that is made from natural ingredients, chemical free and comes in a refillable or recyclable bottle.
+The cleaning kit, such as the one available from Clean Living will provide you with everything you need to get started on a plant based, zero waste cleaning regime.

 Let’s move to Zero Waste from Unwanted Food